fmartinou/tydom2mqtt/README.md

 https://community.home-assistant.io/t/tydom2mqtt-delta-dore-custom-component-wip/151333

-Link a Delta Dore's Tydom hub to a mqtt broker, working flawlessly here for days with the help of systemd's restarting mechanism.
+Link a Delta Dore's Tydom hub to a mqtt broker.
-The script works in background, with remote mode by default (see todo), and rollback in local mode if necessary (offline mode).
-Disconnections from both servers are handled with automatic reconnections.
+Disconnections from both servers are handled with automatic restart of the script.

 Not based on a poll mechanism but on push from websocket, i.e. it constantly pings the tydom hub to keep alive the connection and receive updates instantly.